 July 5, 2006

-This article originally appeared in Issue 4 of Patterns of Recognition.
+This article originally appeared in Issue 4 of the zine Patterns of Recognition.

 Reprinted with permission.